q-contradiction/gambling/roulette_strategy.md

 Profit Probability = *P*(*X*≥⌈*M*⌉) = pbinom(⌊*M*⌋,Spins,*p*,lower.tail = F)

 It is easier to make a profit from Straight & Split bets than betting on Red, due to higher variance.
-There is more inherent randomness associated with unlikely events.

 ``` r
 prop_profit <- function(roulette, bet, nspins) {